ottingbob/data-science-examples/README.md

 > We serve our models with FastAPI, containerize them, and then deploy them to our GKE clusters.
 Depending on the model, we choose different machines - some require GPUs, most are decent on CPU.
 We take models up or down based on usage, so we have cold starts unless otherwise specified by customers.
 We expose access to the model via a POST call through our cloud app.
 We track inputs and outputs, as we expect that people will become interested in fine tuning models based on their past usage.

 For the original "davinci" models (now 3 generations behind if you count Instruct, ChatGPT, and upcoming DV"), OpenAI recommends "Aim for at least ~500 examples" as a starting point for fine-tuning

+Q: How do you monitor and debug models?
+A: When your engineering team builds great tooling, monitoring and debugging get much easier.
+Stitch Fix has built an internal tool that takes in a modeling pipeline and creates a Docker container, validates arguments and return types, exposes the inference pipeline as an API, deploys it on our infrastructure, and builds a dashboard on top of it.
+This tooling allows data scientists to directly fix any errors that happen during or after deployment.

+Q: How do you deploy new model versions?
+A: In addition, data scientists run experiments by using a custom-built A/B testing service that allows them to define granular parameters.
+They then analyze test results, and if they are deemed conclusive by the team, they deploy the new version themselves.
+When it comes to deployment, we use a system similar to canary development where we start by deploying the new version to one instance and progressively update instances while monitoring performance.
+Data scientists have access to a dashboard that shows the number of instances under each version and continuous performance metrics as the deployment progresses.